Your Passion is Our Purpose.

 CFNIL combines individual endowments for investment and management in order to reduce the administrative cost to individual endowments.
 At the same time, each endowment is kept separate for accounting purposes.

-In order to obtain high-quality, objective advice, CFNIL uses an independent investment consulting firm experienced in serving institutional clients.
-The independent consulting firm receives no compensation from the investment agents it recommends to CFNIL.
+In order to obtain high-quality, objective advice, CFNIL uses an independent investment consulting firm, Marquette Associates, experienced in serving institutional clients.
+Marquette Associates receives no compensation from the investment agents it recommends to CFNIL.

 As a qualified purchaser of investment securities, CFNIL invests without the cost of brokers or custodial services.